tomorroN/aws-solution-architect/services-notes.md

 **Amazon Simple Queue Service (Amazon SQS)** - offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components.
 SQS cannot be used to decouple the producers and consumers for the real-time data processor as described in the given use-case.
+- Amazon SQS offers two types of message queues.
+  - **Standard** queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
+  - **FIFO** queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.
+    By default, FIFO queues support up to 3,000 messages per second with batching, or up to 300 messages per second (300 send, receive, or delete operations per second) without batching.
+Therefore, using batching you can meet a throughput requirement of upto 3,000 messages per second.
+The name of a FIFO queue must end with the .fifo suffix.
+    The suffix counts towards the 80-character queue name limit.
+To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

 **AWS DataSync** - online data transfer service that simplifies, automates, and accelerates copying large amounts of data between on-premises storage systems and AWS Storage services, as well as between AWS Storage services.
 You can use AWS DataSync